IS AN EASTWOOD WELDER THE BEST FOR BEGINNERS?

 Eastwood sells automotive tools focused around the DIYer, and their welders are no different.

+We picked to start with MIG welding which requires welding gas.
+Now you could go with a cheaper flux core welder that doesn’t use gas, but you may have trouble with blowouts on thinner automotive sheet metal.
 The nice thing about the MP140i Eastwood Welder is that it comes with everything you need (minus a gas cylinder) for $500.
 The MP140i also supports different types of welding such as stick, TIG, Flux, or MIG.

 We also like that the MP140i only needs 120v electricity.
 Most folks don’t have a spare 220v outlet, which is another reason this welder is great for beginners.
+Eastwood also has a great welder selector tool guide to help you pick out a welder based on your use case and skill level.

-WELDING GAS
+WELDING GAS REQUIREMENTS

 Next we purchase a gas bottle and filled it with 75% Argon and 25% CO2 gas mix which is recommended for MIG welding.